Ernst & Young

-EY, previously known as Ernst & Young, is a British multinational professional services network based in London, United Kingdom.
+EY, previously known as Ernst & Young, is a multinational professional services network that provides assurance, tax, information technology services (including managed services in areas like Cybersecurity, Cloud, Digital Transformation and AI), consulting, and transactions advice.
 Along with Deloitte, KPMG and PwC, it is one of the Big Four professional services firms.
-The EY network is composed of member firms of Ernst & Young Global Limited, a UK company limited by guarantee.
+The EY network is composed of member firms of Ernst & Young Global Limited, a UK company limited by guarantee headquartered in London, England.
 EY is one of the largest professional services networks in the world.
-It primarily provides assurance, tax, information technology services (including managed services in areas like Cybersecurity, Cloud, Digital Transformation and AI), consulting, and advisory services to its clients.

 Ernst & Young Global Limited operates as a network of member firms structured as separate legal entities.
-As of mid-2024, it employs approximately 393,000 people across more than 700 offices in over 150 countries and territories.
-The firm's current partnership was formed in 1989 by a merger of two accounting firms: Ernst & Whinney and Arthur Young & Co.
-It was named Ernst & Young until a rebranding campaign officially changed its name to EY in 2013, although this initialism was already used informally prior to its sanctioning adoption.
+As of 2026, it employs approximately 406,000 people across more than 700 offices in over 150 countries and territories.

+The firm was formally created as Ernst & Young through a merger in 1989, though its oldest predecessor firms were founded in 1849.
+In 2013, the organization changed its brand name to EY.

-In 2023, EY was the seventh-largest privately owned organization in the United States, and EY has for 25 years been continuously ranked on Fortune magazine's list of the 100 Best Companies to Work For, longer than any other accounting firm.
+In 2023, EY was the seventh-largest privately owned organization in the United States, and had been continuously ranked on Fortune magazine's list of the 100 Best Companies to Work For for 25 years, longer than any other accounting firm.
 The firm has, however, repeatedly come under scrutiny for systemic issues in their training, hiring, and work culture.

 History

 Early history and mergers

-EY resulted from several mergers of ancestor firms over the last century and a half, the oldest of which was founded in 1849, in England, as Harding & Pullein.
+EY resulted from several mergers of firms over the last century and a half, the oldest of which was founded in 1849, in England, as Harding & Pullein.
 That same year, this firm was joined by an accountant named Frederick Whinney, who, a decade later, became a partner.
 After his son joined the firm, it was later renamed Whinney, Smith & Whinney, in 1894.

 In 1903, the firm Ernst & Ernst was founded in Cleveland, Ohio, by Alwin C. Ernst, and his brother, Theodore Ernst.
 In 1906, Arthur Young & Co. was set up by a Scottish accountant, Arthur Young, in Chicago.
 Starting in 1924, these two American firms became allied with prominent British firms; Young with Broads Paterson & Co.; and Ernst with the aforementioned Whinney Smith & Whinney.
-The latter of these two mergers spawned Anglo-American partnership Ernst & Whinney in 1979, then the fourth largest accountancy firm in the world.
+The latter of these two mergers spawned the Anglo-American partnership, Ernst & Whinney in 1979, then the fourth largest accountancy firm in the world.

 A decade later, in 1989, Ernst & Whinney merged with the fifth largest firm globally at the time, Arthur Young & Co., to create Ernst & Young.